electrode-io/electrode-native-showcaseapp-ios/README.md

 ```
  ### Build

+- Open the `ElectrodeNativeIOSShowCaseApp.xcodeproj` in Xcode
- build `ElectrodeContainer` project first before building the `ElectrodeNativeiOSShowCaseApp`
+- Change the target to `ElectrodeContainer` and build that first before building the `ElectrodeNativeIOSShowCaseApp`

- once container is built, run the `ElectrodeNativeiOSShowCaseApp`
+- Once container is built, change the target to `ElectrodeNativeiOSShowCaseApp` and run the project.

+ NOTE: If you clean the project, the container needs to be built again.
+While building the container you might see a terminal pop up with an error, please ignore and close the window.